 DraftKings to IPO in 2020 Following Merger

-The company has announced that its going public.
-With this news, investors are anxious to get a piece of the action.
-But if investors are expecting a traditional IPO process, they’re in for a surprise.
+The company announced it was going public in December 2019.
+With that news, investors were anxious to get a piece of the action.
+But if investors expected a traditional IPO process, they were in for a surprise.

 DraftKings IPO: The Business